Table of Contents

 In a graph, it occurs when the short-run equilibrium (the intersection of the short-run aggregate supply curve and the aggregate demand curve) is right on the long-run aggregate supply curve.

 Structural unemployment occurs due to fundamental problems in the economy.
-Structural changes in the economy make some skills obsolete and irrelevant, leaving previously employed people out of work.
+Economic changes make some skills obsolete and irrelevant, leaving previously employed people out of work.
 When they do not adapt and acquire new skills demanded by the market, they are unemployed forever.

 For example, when industrialization was underway, the contribution of the agricultural sector to labor absorption decreased.
 In contrast, the manufacturing and service sectors grew.
 Farmworkers can lose their jobs.